 Sidenote: In my experience, SiteGround offers one of the best shared hosting services in the market – a combination of friendly support and good performance.
 I use them for a bunch of personal projects.

 SiteGround’s StartUp plan is most suitable for those looking to host only 1 project, but need a high-performance hosting service.
 It’s pretty cool that the traffic isn’t limited and SiteGround is generous enough with the storage – 10 GB.
-You’ll be requested to pay around $20 if you need to restore one of the (30) daily backups that SiteGround keeps – with their cPanel you can create and download backups easily too.
+If you need to create backups on-demand, you should upgrade as this plan doesn’t include this premium feature.
+However, they will keep 30 backups (the last 30 days), so you can always ask to restore to a previous version of your site if you have an emergency (e.g. a plugin update wrecks your website).

-If you upgrade to the GrowBig plan, you’ll have access to free restore backups.
+If you upgrade to the GrowBig plan, you’ll have access to on-demand backups.
 Your storage will be now 20 GB (with unlimited traffic too).
+This plan also comes with a WordPress staging environment, so you can test your site before pushing updates or new code.
 The middle SiteGround tier comes with more caching options (static + dynamic + DB queries) – that will make your site load faster.

 SiteGround cloud hosting plans